-As Mental Health Awareness Month comes to a close and life begins to slowly return to normal after a prolonged health crisis, it’s more important than ever to understand how we can recognize signs of depression and learn how to rekindle our motivation.
+As life begins to slowly return to normal after a prolonged health crisis and a crazy previous year, it’s more important than ever to understand how we can recognize signs of depression, loss of motivation, and learn how to rekindle our passion for life.

-Depression is an insidious condition – many people may be surprised to learn that sadness is not the primary indicator of depression.
-In fact, many people who suffer from depression may not feel sadness at all… but instead are burdened with an overwhelming sense of apathy, anger, and overpowering feelings of negativity.
+Depression is a devious condition and can be hard to detect.
+Many people may be surprised to learn that sadness is not always the primary indicator of depression.
+Many people who suffer from depression may not feel sadness at all.
+Instead, many people report being burdened with overwhelming apathy, anger, and general feelings of negativity.

 Symptoms of depression can vary from person to person, but will generally include:

 - Feelings of fatigue Difficulty concentrating (brain fog)

 - Not wanting to do things that you used to be motivated to do

 - Feelings of low self-esteem or a feeling of being worthless

 - In extreme cases, thoughts of taking your own life

 If you are not able to recognize the signs of depression you will not know that you need help.

 Not seeking help makes the depression even worse – It’s a horrible feedback loop.